Our 2018 Conference Faculty

-BILLY COLLINS is the author of 10 collections of poetry, most recently a new and selected collection titled Aimless Love (Random House 2013).
-Others titles include Horoscopes for the Dead, Questions About Angels, The Art of Drowning, Sailing Alone Around the Room, Nine Horses, Ballistics and Picnic, Lightning.
+BILLY COLLINS is the author of 12 collections of poetry, most recently The Rain in Portugal (Random House, 2016).
+Others titles include Aimless Love, Horoscopes for the Dead, Questions About Angels, The Art of Drowning, Sailing Alone Around the Room, Nine Horses, Ballistics and Picnic, Lightning.
 He is also the editor of three anthologies: Poetry 180: A Turning Back to Poetry, 180 More: Extraordinary Poems for Everyday, and Bright Wings: An Illustrated Anthology of Bird Poems.
-His poems have been published in a variety of periodicals including The New Yorker, Harper's, The Atlantic, and The American Scholar, and he appears regularly in The Best American Poetry.
-A Guggenheim Fellow and a New York Public Library "Literary Lion," he is a Distinguished Professor at Lehman College, City University of New York, and a Distinguished Fellow of the Winter Park Institute at Rollins College.
+His poems have been published in a variety of periodicals including The New Yorker, Harper's, The Atlantic, and The American Scholar, and his work appears regularly in Best American Poetry.
+A Guggenheim Fellow and a New York Public Library Literary Lion, he is a Distinguished Professor at Lehman College, City University of New York, and a former Distinguished Fellow of the Winter Park Institute at Rollins College.
 He served as New York State Poet (2004-5) and United States Poet Laureate (2001-2003).
-This fall will see the publication of a second new and selected collection titled Aimless Love.
+He is a member of the American Academy of Arts and Letters.